Code Style. ActionScript

 Use the Hard wrap at field to specify a margin space required on the right side of an element.
 If you select the Default option, then a value of the right margin from the global settings is used.

 Wrap on typing

-Use Wrap on typing settings to specify how the edited text is fitted in the specified Right margin.
-You can select one the following options:
+Use the Wrap on typing settings to specify how the edited text is fitted in the specified Hard wrap at:

 Keep when reformatting

 Use the checkboxes to configure exceptions that IntelliJ IDEA will make when reformatting the source code.
 For example, by default, the Line breaks checkbox is selected.
 If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line breaks checkbox before you reformat the source code.

 The wrapping style applies to the various code constructs, specified in the left-hand pane (for example, method call arguments, method declaration parameters, or assignment statements).

 From this list, select the desired wrapping style:

 |Align when multiline||If this checkbox is selected, a code construct starts at the same column on each next line.
 Otherwise, the position of a code construct is determined by the current indentation level.|